nlopez/soc/README.md

 # Short Order Cook
-Creates a paired chef-server and chef-client VM using Vagrant
+Creates a chef-server and registers chef-client VMs using Vagrant

 ## Quick start